divarvel/PAPPL-OOo4Kids-Documents/CR3.rst

    New Menu entries

-We deleted some booleans and replacing them with enum structure. ( mbSwitchPenMode and mbSwitchEraserMode )
+We deleted some booleans and are replacing them with enums. ( mbSwitchPenMode and mbSwitchEraserMode )

 .. figure:: screenshot_021.png